What is a carotid endarterectomy?

 At the appropriate time, you will be helped out of bed to walk around as you can handle it.

-If a drainage tube was placed in the incision during the procedure, your doctor will likely remove it the next morning.
+If a drainage tube was placed in the incision during the procedure, your healthcare provider will likely remove it the next morning.

 You will be offered solid foods as you can handle them.

-Take a pain reliever as recommended by your doctor.
+Take a pain reliever as recommended by your healthcare provider.
 Aspirin or certain other pain medicines may increase the chance of bleeding.
 Be sure to take only recommended medicines.

-Your doctor may schedule you for follow-up duplex ultrasound procedures to monitor the carotid arteries in your neck.
+Your healthcare provider may schedule you for follow-up duplex ultrasound procedures to monitor the carotid arteries in your neck.

 Generally, you can go home within 1 to 2 days after a carotid endarterectomy.

-You may go back to your normal diet unless your doctor tells you otherwise.
+You may go back to your normal diet unless your healthcare provider tells you otherwise.
 It is generally advised to follow a diet that is low in fat and cholesterol.
 You should eat vegetables, fruits, low-fat or non-fat dairy products, and lean meats.
 Avoid foods that are processed or packaged.

 If you used tobacco or smoked before your procedure, get help to quit.
 Smoking contributes to narrowing and hardening of your arteries.